 Your annual pension allowance is a very complicated area.
 There are numerous variables at work, not least inflation which for once can actually help you not breach your allowance.
-I strongly recommend you take advice if you have concerns regarding your annual allowance position.
+I strongly recommend you take advice from a specialist medical accountant if you have concerns regarding your annual allowance position.

 Understanding the benefits of your NHS Pension is certainly complex and often confusing.
 Wouldn’t it just be easier – and just as beneficial – to invest your money somewhere else?
 In something like property.
 As a nation, we are a bit obsessed with owning property.
 It’s a familiar environment and because of this familiarity, it’s perceived as being less risky than it actually is.